ppodgorsek/docker-robot-framework/README.md

 The versioning of this image follows the one of Robot Framework:

-* Major and minor versions match the ones of Robot Framework
+* Major version matches the one of Robot Framework
-* Patch version is specific to this project (allows to update the versions of the other dependencies)
+* Minor and patch versions are specific to this project (allows to update the versions of the other dependencies)

 The versions used in the latest version are: